tedweb/note-taker/README.md

 #### Auto Launch WYSIWYG Editor

 Some editors, such as Typora, support opening a specified file from the command line.
-To have Scribe automatically open a newly created or appended note within Typora, follow the following two steps:
+To have Scribe automatically open a newly created or appended note within Typora, edit the 'post_script' attribute of the config.yml file with the following command:

-1.
-2. Edit the 'post_script' attribute of the config.yml file with the following command:
 `open '{file}' -a typora`

 - - -